jusbuckingham/kofa-v2/README.md

 # Kofa

-**Black culturally conscious summaries of the latest news.**
+**7 concise, Black-conscious bullet-point summaries of the latest news.**

-Kofa delivers AI-generated article summaries through the lens of Black social movements and community impact.
+Kofa delivers AI-generated 7-point article summaries through the lens of Black social movements and community impact.
 Read **3 free stories per day** or subscribe for **unlimited access**.

 ---